How Much Should a Havanese Eat Per Day?

-The truth is that growing puppies and young adult Havanese dogs need the energy!
-They require a premium diet with good quality protein.
+The truth is that growing puppies and young adult Havanese dogs need energy!
+They require a premium diet with good-quality protein.

 An adult Havanese dog weighing 10 pounds requires on average a caloric intake of 404 calories per day.
 That is the exact answer to the article.
 A regular Havanese adult dog needs 400 calories.

 However, all dogs are different.
 If your dog has been spayed or neutered, if your dog is a senior, or if they have some health issues, they might need a bit less in terms of calories.
 Some dogs will need more because they have so much more energy.
 As the dog owner, you can kind of determine this on your own.